yiyi1991/source_data_deposit_feasibility/README.md

 Data availability
 The anonymized data in the research article can be found in this repository.
 This will enable the reproduction of key figures.
-Anonymized data is available for the editors and reviewers upon request.
+Anonymized data is available upon reasonable request.

 Code availability
 The code for analysis and visualization in the research article can be found in this repository.